-Materials and Supplies: Expendable materials and operating supplies necessary to conduct departmental activity.
+supplies necessary to conduct departmental activity.

-Modified Accrual Accounting: A basis of accounting in which revenues are recognized in the accounting period when they become available and measurable.
+Modified Accrual Accounting: A basis of accounting in which the reporting government. revenues are recognized in the accounting period when they become available and measurable.
 Expenditures are recognized in the accounting period in which the fund liability is incurred.